hhertout/GO-API_template_withAuth/README.md

 Sign up & Auth is fonctionnal.<br>

-Cors and proxies need to be improve and correctly setup for a prod usage.
+⚠️Cors and proxies need to be improve and correctly setup for a prod usage.⚠️

 ## Installation